YoRyan/open-nec/Docs/for-players/njt-gp40.md

 - Press Ctrl+D to disable and enable ATC, and Ctrl+F to disable and enable ACSES.
 Both systems are turned on by default.
 - In addition to ATC and ACSES, an alerter has been installed.

+### Errata

+- The extremely annoying safety systems alarm sound, which sounds suspiciously like a British AWS warning horn, has been replaced with the beep-beep sound found on other NJT equipment.